This post covers how to get cheap London Zoo tickets, including discounts, coupons, and deals.

 Holding animals from the African continent, this area includes a high-level viewing platform to bring guests face-to-face with the giraffes housed here.

-Another interesting animal species included in the Africa exhibits are lions.
+Another interesting animal species included in the African exhibits are lions.

 Opened within the past few years, in 2007, the Gorilla Kingdom is made up of a large, moated island with an indoor gym for use by the gorillas.